dortania/OpenCore-Install-Guide/AMD/fx.md

 * **SanitiseClearScreen**: NO
   * Fixes High resolutions displays that display OpenCore in 1024x768, only relevant for users using `System` TextRenderer

-**ProtocolOverrides**: (Most values can be ignored here as they're meant for real Macs/VMs)
+**ProtocolOverrides**: Most values can be ignored here as they're meant for real Macs/VMs

-* **AppleSmcIo**: NO
-  * Reinstalls Apple SMC I/O, this is the equivalent of VirtualSMC.efi which is only needed for users using FileVault
-* **FirmwareVolume**: NO
-  * Fixes UI regarding FileVault, set to YES for better FileVault compatibility
-* **HashServices**: NO
-  * Fixes incorrect cursor size when running FileVault, set to YES for better FileVault compatibility
-* **UnicodeCollation**: NO
-  * Some older firmware have broken Unicode collation, fixes UEFI shell compatibility on these systems(generally IvyBridge and older)
+* For FileVault users please see the Post Install page: [Security and FileVault](/post-install/README.md)

 **Quirks**: